one to one sessions developing your confidence swimming outdoors

 WILD SWIM WATER CONFIDENCE

-One to one sessions developing your confidence in swimming outdoors.
+One-to-one sessions to develop your confidence in swimming outdoors.

 I don't hide that I was once petrified of fish!
 AND seaweed!
 It seriously limited what I could do in the water.
-It's true I developed my own strategies to cope with these fairly irrational fears.l swam with my eyes closed.
-Because what you can't see can't hurt you right?
+I indeed developed my strategies to cope with these fairly irrational fears. l swam with my eyes closed because what you can't see can't hurt you right?
 That was until I hit another swimmer in the face.
-In the middle of a vast empty mountain lake.
-I bruised her cheekbone, I pulled all the ligaments in my hand.
+In the middle of a vast empty mountain lake, I bruised her cheekbone and pulled all the ligaments in my hand.
 For a swimmer who wasn't looking where they were going, I had developed a seriously powerful stroke.
-I also took a camera in the water with me to capture all the beasties, I never saw a single fish let alone the Loch Ness Monster but it did lead to the photographic work I do, so maybe being a bit scared of something isn't all bad.
+Around the same time I had started to take a camera in the water with me to capture all the beasties, I never saw a single fish let alone the Loch Ness Monster but it did lead to the photographic work I now do, so maybe being a bit scared of something isn't all that bad.

-These one to one sessions are designed to help those swimmers keen to improve their own confidence in the water and develop ways to become less irrational with our fears.
+These one-on-one sessions are designed to help those swimmers keen to improve their confidence in the water and develop ways to become less irrational and cope with our fears.

-Whether you have never swum outside before or just need help with understanding your fears for your next triathlon swim, I offer hour-long sessions focusing on improving your confidence in the water.
-I run these days in both the mountains of Snowdonia, North Wales or at several locations in the South Coast, near the New Forest.
-Please see my individual dates for locations, or drop me a line.
+Whether you have never swum outside before or just need help with understanding your fears for your next triathlon swim, I offer morning or afternoon sessions (approx. 3 hours) focusing on improving your confidence in the water.
+It is hoped that during the morning/afternoon we would be able to visit two different swim locations to compare and contrast our fears and feelings.

 WHAT DO I NEED TO BRING?